Germany Payroll and Benefits Guide

 Employment Considerations

 Probation periods in Germany are generally six months, with a notice period of two weeks during this time.
 Shorter probation periods are applied to apprentices.
-Notice periods start at one month for employees that have passed their probation, gradually rising over time to a maximum of seven months’ notice for employees with at least 15 years’ service.
+Notice periods start at one month for employees that have passed their probation, gradually rising to seven months for employees with at least 20 years’ service.

 Compensation, Bonuses and Severance Pay